Robin Shroot

-Robin Alexander Edward Shroot (born 26 March 1988) is a professional footballer who plays as a striker.
-He is currently works at the academy of Rosenborg Kvinner.
+Robin Alexander Edward Shroot (born 26 March 1988) is a former professional footballer who played as a striker.
+He is currently the manager of Rosenborg Kvinner.

 Shroot started his career at Wimbledon as an eight-year-old, progressing through the club's youth system before being released at 16.
 He then spent time at Staines Town's academy, laying a peripheral first-team role during the 2005–06 campaign.
 In September 2006, Shroot joined AFC Wimbledon, again making a sporadic number of appearances throughout the 2006–07 season.
 In November 2007, he was loaned out to Harrow Borough on an initial one-month loan deal, later extended to three months.
 He returned to his parent club in January 2008, playing a part in the side that earned promotion to the Conference South.
 Shroot signed for Harrow on non-contract terms in September 2008 after failing to agree a contract at AFC Wimbledon.

 After impressing during the first half of the 2008–09 campaign, Shroot attracted interest from Birmingham City, and signed a 2 1/2-year contract with the club in January 2009.
 He made his first-team debut for Birmingham City in the FA Cup third round match against Wolverhampton Wanderers shortly after signing for the club.
 It was to be Shroot's only first-team appearance for the club.
 He was loaned out on three separate occasions during his time at Birmingham; to Walsall, Burton Albion and Cheltenham Town respectively.
 Shroot was released by Birmingham City when his contract expired at the end of the 2010–11 season.
 In July 2011, Shroot signed for League One club Stevenage on a two-year contract following a successful trial.
 He has also represented Northern Ireland at under-21 level.